GovTechSG/techpass-user-docs/docs/onboard-vendors-to-techpass.md

   1. Enter your **initial password**, **new password** and retype the new password to confirm.

-  2. Click **Sign in** to proceed with the Terms of Use.
+  2. Click **Sign in** to proceed to accept the Terms of Use.

   <kbd>![vendor-mfa-9](assets/support/vendor-update-initial-password.png)</kbd>
 </details>

 ## Step 5.
-Accept Terms of Use, Privacy Policy and MDM-Acceptable Use Policy
+Accept Privacy Policy and Terms of Use

-<details><summary style="font-size:20px;font-weight:bold"> Steps to accept the Terms of Use, privacy policy and MDM-acceptable use policy for SEED</summary>
+<details><summary style="font-size:20px;font-weight:bold"> Read and accept the Terms of Use</summary>

-  1. Read the **Terms of Use** and click **Accept**.
+  1. Read the **Privacy Policy** and click **Accept**.
-  2. Read the **Privacy Policy** and click **Accept**.
+  2. Read the **Terms of Use** and click **Accept**.
   3. If SEED has been provisioned to you, read the **MDM AUP Policy** and click **Accept**.

-  You have now successfully onboarded TechPass.
-You can now proceed to onboard your Internet Device to SEED.
+  You have now successfully onboarded to your TechPass account.
+If you need to onboard your Internet Device to SEED, you can proceed now.

 ?> Refer to [Prerequisites for onboarding your device to SEED](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/prerequisites-for-onboarding) before proceeding to onboard your Internet Device to SEED.

 </details>